Golf bunkers and penalty areas: Penalty areas

 Penalty areas, like bunkers, are natural obstacles designed to add both beauty and difficulty to a golf course.
 They are typically bodies of water or other areas where balls are frequently lost or irrecoverable.
 Penalty areas were formerly referred to as water hazards.
 Penalty areas are typically either streams or ponds, situated between the teeing ground and the hole.

 Types of penalty area

 Two types of penalty area exist: "red" penalty areas formerly known as "lateral water hazards" (marked with red stakes around the perimeter of the hazard) and yellow penalty areas (marked with yellow stakes).
 Red penalty areas are usually adjacent to the fairway being played (along the side), while yellow penalty areas generally cross the fairway being played forcing the player to hit over the penalty area.

+Penalty areas are distinct from "temporary water" or "casual water", which as the name suggests are puddles or runoff due to events such as recent rain or flooding.
+This is more of an issue on lower budget courses which can lack the resources to drain such water in a timely manner.
+The rules of golf permit players a free drop if their ball is unplayable due to temporary water.